-To be read in conjunction with Advice to Group Conveners
+This policy is to be read in conjunction with the Advice to Group Conveners document.

-It is the policy of Crouch End and District U3A to arrange meetings in an environment for all members that is as healthy and as safe as may be considered reasonably practicable.
+It is the policy of CEDU3A to arrange meetings in an environment for all members that is as healthy and as safe as may be considered reasonably practicable.

-◼︎ ensure suitable premises for meetings and events are booked
+suitable premises for meetings and events are booked;

 Importantly, no-one is expected to make expensive changes to their own homes or equipment, but to be aware, and, where it’s not practicable to remove the risk, make group members aware, of possible risks that exist.